IGCBOOM/JWSProcessor/README.md

 # JWSProcessor

-A C# processor for Jasco JWS files
+A C# processor for Jasco JWS files to csv files.

 .NET 7.0 is required to build and run this.